hincz-lab/motion-blur-microscopy/README.md

 - Output
   All of the input images/masks split into 150x150 pixel tiles and 128x128 pixel tiles.

 * [Train Phase One](/Training_Material/Train_Phase_One)
   Here we actually train the phase one segmentation network.
 The network architecture is inspired by U-Net, and the Hinczewski Lab's previous work.

   - Input:
     Original image tiles, as well as one-hot encoded mask tiles of size 128x128 pixels.
   - Output:
     A trained network, as a .h5 file, which includes the network architecture and the associated weights, all in one.

 ### Phase 2 Code/Data

 * [Extract Phase Two Regions](/Training_Material/Extract_Phase_Two_Regions/)
+  In this sub-directory, you will find code which takes regions identified by the phase one segmentation network as adhered, and extracts a 20x20 pixel square centered on the adhered region.

 * [Create Train Split](/Training_Material/Create_Train_Split_Phase_Two/)